Forgotten Heavy Metal Albums: "Killers" by the British Band Iron Maiden

 In the history of heavy metal, can there be any albums released by Iron Maiden that some fans can possibly forget about?
 There is one such example of an album that I can think about that many fans of the band may tend to overlook or forget about.
 That album is the album "Killers" released in 1981.
-This is article #755 and it is about one of the most famous British heavy metal bands in the history of the genre that has influenced so many bands that have come after.
 The album is known for hit songs such as the title track, Wrathchild, and Murders in the Rue Morgue.
 The bass guitar work of Steve Harris is superb in this title track!

 The Album Cover for the Album Killers

 Band Personnel That Play on the Album Killers

 Dave Murray: guitars

 Clive Burr: drums Note: he passed away in 2013 due to multiple sclerosis

 The Album Has a Very Strong Beginning to It in Spite of Paul Di’anno’s Punk Style Vocals

 The album starts with a nice and short instrumental song called The Ides of March before we get to what?
 The song Wrathchild is up next and this is one of my favorite songs written by the band and it should be on a Top 10 list of best Iron Maiden songs of all time.
 Killers is a heavy metal album with some punk influences as is the case with the song Murders in the Rue Morgue.
 This is the last studio album to feature vocalist Paul Di’anno.
 Bruce Dickinson is a much better fit for Iron Maiden.”
 Killers” is the only Iron Maiden album which has two instrumental songs on it.